Samuel Phillips Verner: Biography

 Verner wrote articles based on his African experiences and was considered an expert among others on the Pygmies and on various matters of African colonialism.
 Verner became a friend of William Temple Hornaday to whom he brought chimpanzees.

-Verner had been hired to procure specimens of African natives for the Louisiana Purchase Exposition and World's Fair of 1904.
-Verner bought 12 people, among them Ota Benga, from near the confluence of the Kasai and Sankuru rivers where he claimed that the Baschilele people had held Benga captive.
-1906 Ota Benga experienced cultural ban from the twa clan he lived with in Congo.
-He decided to return to New York with Verner, who got in touch with Hornaday.
-He arranged that Ota Benga would exhibit at the Bronx Zoo.
+Verner had been hired by the St. Louis Exposition Company to procure specimens of African natives for the Louisiana Purchase Exposition and World's Fair of 1904.
+Verner bought 12 people, among them Ota Benga, from near the confluence of the Kasai and Sankuru rivers.
+In 1903, Benga's village was burned and his tribe slaughtered by Force Publique, who were supported by the Belgian government.
+Benga had been away on a hunting trip when this occurred, and when he returned he was captured and sold to Verner.

+Verner arranged that Ota Benga would be displayed at the Bronx Zoo.
 First the show attracted visitors, but the conditions of Ota Benga degraded until he was treated like a captive.
-The situation generated outrage among African-Americans and they obtained his release from Mayor George B. McClellan Jr.

-Benga eventually killed himself in 1916 after he was unable to secure passage back to Africa.
+The situation generated outrage among African-Americans and they obtained his release from Mayor George B. McClellan Jr. Benga eventually killed himself in 1916 after he was unable to secure passage back to Africa.

+Verner was compared to Dr. David Livingstone, and even described as his reincarnation.
+He was revered by many Christians because they viewed him as introducing Congo natives to Christian standards of morality, particularly sexual taboos.

+In 1906, after the World Fair concluded, Verner was financially struggling.
+He sold off his animals, artifacts, and the Africans he held as captives.
+He sold Benga to William T. Hornaday.

 Verner may have been subject of controversy due to some aspects of his activities in contradiction to the nationwide ban in the United States implemented under the Thirteenth Amendment.
 Earlier national laws had greatly restricted slavery in the United States.
 These include the Act Prohibiting Importation of Slaves on 1 January 1808, that made it a felony to import slaves from abroad, but not from stateless countries.
 Verner claimed that Benga was free and that he did not gain from the exhibition of Benga at the zoo.

 Verner appears to have gone into obscurity after the Ota Benga affair.
 In 1912, a patent application for a trapezoidal animal trap gives his address as living in the Obispo Panama canal area.